 Big changes in Fresno occurred during the 1960s.
 This was the period of full-scale suburbanization, almost exclusively to the north and east, as the city became terribly lopsided, with a downtown at its southwest corner.
 New shopping centers and housing developments filled the gaps between the major streets and grocery retailers were at the leading edge of this trend.

 Safeway lost much of its claim of dominance in Fresno during the 1960s.
 Although many of its stores were newer, most were still centrally-located.
 Large new pylon-style stores had opened on East Shields and East Tulare in the late 1950s.
-The oldest store, the pre-1944 unit at 3510 Ventura was replaced with a modern new Marina-style unit down the street by 1965.
+The oldest store, the 1942 unit at 3510 Ventura was replaced with a modern new Marina-style unit down the street in 1964.
 But Safeway was slow in moving to the up and coming northside.

 By the 1970s, It was beginning to seem that major chains might soon lose their dominance in Fresno.
 Safeway had rebounded somewhat, with new stores at Manchester Center and farther up North Blackstone as well.
 The oldest store now was the pre-1951 unit at North First and East Olive, which would be closed late in the decade, as would the late 1950s pylon store on East Tulare and an early 1960s store on North Cedar.
 By 1975, Safeway was back up to eight units in Fresno.

 Alberstson’s made a tentative stab at Fresno operations in the late 1960s (at 5150 North Blackstone) but was gone by 1975.
-Same story for White Front at 4150 North Blackstone.
+Same story for White Front at 4150 North Blackstone, with its store closing along with the rest of the chain in about 1973.
 Alpha-Beta also entered the market with one store at 456 West Shaw late in the decade.
 The last new Mayfair Market in Fresno also opened on East Kings Canyon in the early 1970s; it was all downhill (if slowly) from then on for this chain.

 The big news in the 1970s came from two small regional chains, Modesto-based Save-Mart and the franchised Foodland stores.
 Save-Mart purchased the assets of McMillan’s in the late 1960s and was operating four stores by the end of the decade.
 Foodland purchased stores from many operators (including most of the remaining Food Bank stores) and ended the 1970s with eight locations.